addyosmani/backbone-fundamentals/backbone-fundamentals.md

 The outline for this section looks like this:

-* Install node.js, npm and MongoDB
+* Install node.js, npm, and MongoDB
 * Install node modules
 * Create a simple web server
 * Connect to the database
 * Create the REST API

-###Install node.js, npm and MongoDB
+###Install node.js, npm, and MongoDB

 Download and install node.js from nodejs.org.
 The node package manager (npm) will be installed as well.

 Download and install MongoDB from mongodb.org.
-There are detailed installation guides [on the website](http://docs.mongodb.org/manual/installation/)
+There are detailed installation guides [on the website](http://docs.mongodb.org/manual/installation/).

 ###Install node modules